ellman12/WingTechBot-Mk-2/Obsidian/WingTechBotMk2/Overview.md

 ## Project Plan
 - [x] Figure out the basics of making a bot
+- [ ] Figure out how to use Docker and get the basic bot working in it
 - [ ] Figure out how to use AWS or another method of [[Cloud Hosting]]
 	- [ ] Figure out how to use a database with it.
 	- [ ] Get a basic bot on the cloud.